 Receiving a BA in Art History from the University of Victoria in the 90's, Kirsten spent the next two decades in a circuitous commercial art-career ranging from technical drawing for scientific and medical journals to illustrating for Harper Collins, the Canadian Military History Journal and Paradigm Motion Pictures.
 In 2010, Kirsten became a full-time professional artist with the establishment of a successful mural business, called Walls That Talk.
 She now focuses solely on painted batik - a technique introduced to her by Ontario batik artist and friend, Linda Risacher Copp.

-Kirsten uses a non-conventional batik method.
-Painting on cotton allows for somewhat more control compared to traditional methods and those used painting silk.
+Kirsten uses a non-conventional batik method as she "paints" on the dye.
+She does this on cotton which allows for somewhat more control compared to more commonly painted silk.
 The usual process where wax is heated and applied to fabric in stages, intermittent with dyes, remains the same.
 The truly artistic aspect of her work involves control of the dye when it touches the fabric, spreading in varying degrees dependent on how wet she allows the fabric to become.
 The wax, as usual, creates a boundary where the dye cannot enter.
 When a piece is finished, the wax is removed and the image emerges.

 Kirsten's work can be found across Canada, in the United States, New Zealand and Britain, she is represented by the Abbotsford Art Gallery and exhibits in the lower mainland as well as on Vancouver Island.
 Kirsten currently lives in the Fraser Valley of British Columbia, Canada.